DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.md

 The [docs](https://nodejs.org/docs/latest/api/modules.html#modules_accessing_the_main_module)
 explain it perfectly:

-> When a file is run directly from Node.js, require.main is set to its module.
-That means that it is possible to determine whether a file has been run directly by testing require.main === module.
+> When a file is run directly from Node.js, `require.main` is set to its `module`.
+  That means that it is possible to determine whether a file has been run directly by testing `require.main === module`.

 In the following example, `command.js` is requireable and executeable directly from the terminal: